Call Us

 If you’re having a nocturnal panic attack, try the following:

-• Don’t fight it - if you wake up and you’re having a panic attack, it’s important not to fight it, as this could make things worse.
-Accept the panic attack for what it is and let the feelings wash over you.
+• Don’t fight it - accept the panic attack for what it is and let the feelings wash over you.
 Remember, it's only temporary, and it will fade eventually.
 You just need to let it happen

 • Try and relax - try to get your body back into a relaxed state.
 Inhale deeply and exhale slowly to regulate your breathing.
 Relax your muscles, and try to focus your mind on positive thoughts and images

-• Get up and do something - it’s unlikely you’ll be able to go straight back to sleep after a panic attack, which is why it’s important to do something to take your mind off your panic.
-Get out of bed and physically remove yourself from the situation.
-Try doing something relaxing to shift your focus, such as yoga stretches, listening to calm and gentle music, reading an inspirational book, or even a menial chore such as doing the ironing
+• Get up and do something - it’s unlikely you’ll be able to go straight back to sleep after a panic attack, so take your mind off it by getting out of bed and doing something relaxing to shift your focus, like somatic exercises or listening to calm and gentle music

 • Go back to bed when you’re ready - only go back to bed when you’re beginning to feel tired again and ready for sleep.
-When you’re in bed, keep yourself calm by breathing deeply in through your nose and out through your mouth, to the extent that your whole abdomen, not just your chest, is rising and falling
+Make the bedroom for sleeping and nothing else

-• Give yourself enough time to get the sleep you need - it’s important to make sure you go to bed at least 8 hours before you need to get up so you’re giving yourself enough time to have a good night’s sleep.
-Going to bed too late and not leaving enough time for sleep may result in you constantly checking the clock and worrying that you’re not going to feel rested the next day.
-These negative thought processes can fuel anxiety, and potentially spiral into a panic attack
+• Give yourself enough time to get the sleep you need - establish a good routine, as going to bed too late and not leaving enough time for sleep may result in you constantly checking the clock and worrying that you’re not going to feel rested the next day - which can fuel anxiety

 • Prepare yourself for the following day - many people struggle to get to sleep because they're anxious about the following day.
-You can try to reduce this anxiety by making sure that you have everything prepared.
-For example, you could have a to-do list, or even have your clothes laid out
+You can try to reduce this anxiety by making sure that you have everything prepared

 • Limit caffeine, sugar and alcohol before bed - these substances can make you feel anxious and jittery at night, and can prevent you from getting to sleep and staying asleep